Dynamic Scheduling of a Multiclass Queue in the Halfin-Whitt Regime: A Computational Approach for High-Dimensional Problems: Data, test problems, and benchmark policies

 see Figures \ref{main_test_zeta_class1} - \ref{main_test_zeta_class15} in \ref{appdx_data_main_test} for the resulting $\zeta_{k}(\cdot)$ functions for $k=1,\ldots, K.$

 Given these primitives of the Brownian control problem, we compute the proposed policy using our method and compare its performance against the benchmark policies introduced in Section \ref{computational_benchmarks}.
-In doing so, we observed that the $c\mu/\theta$ rule performs very well among the benchmark policies we considered.
-Of course, the $c\mu/\theta$ rule does not always perform well.
-For example, for the 3-dimensional problem, whose parameters are shown in Table \ref{table_3dim}, the $c\mu/\theta$ rule is suboptimal.
-To be specific, the 95\% confidence interval for the cost under the $c\mu/\theta$ rule for that example is 1684.89 $\pm$ 6.36.
-This corresponds to an optimality gap of 3.65\% $\pm$ 0.52\%; see the middle column of Table \ref{results_lower_test1} for comparison.
-In contrast, the performance of our proposed policy is on par with the optimal policy.
+In doing so, we observe that the $c\mu/\theta$ rule stands out among the benchmark policies we considered for the main test problem.
+In light of this observation, we further investigate the system dynamics throughout the day.

+Figure \ref{fig:traffic-intensity} shows the traffic intensity throughout the day.
+Notably, the system is overloaded between 7 AM and 9 AM, with the traffic intensity exceeding 1 during this period.
+For the remainder of the day, the traffic intensity remains below 1.
+Furthermore, 76\% of the total queueing costs occur during the overloaded period from 7 AM to 9 AM, as shown in Figure \ref{fig:grh3}. \citet{atar2010cmu} proves that the $c\mu/\theta$ rule is asymptotically optimal for overloaded systems.
+Therefore, it is natural to expect the $c\mu/\theta$ rule to perform well for this problem instance.
+Next, we consider two variations of our main test problem to explore if the $c\mu/\theta$ policy performs well more broadly.
+For those two test problems, we adjust the staffing levels so that the traffic intensity is 0.95 throughout the day, i.e., the system is critically loaded; see Figure \ref{fig:critically_loaded_agents} in \ref{data_variants}.